- Wild mammal biomass has declined by 85% since the rise of human civilizations. This was mainly driven by overhunting and habitat loss.

 Wild mammals make up only a few percent of the world’s mammals

-The dominance of humans today is clear: us and our livestock account for 96% of global mammal biomass.
-Wild land mammals make up just 2%.
+The dominance of humans today is clear: we and our livestock account for 96% of global mammal biomass.
+Wildland mammals make up just 2%.

 In the chart we see the distribution of global mammal biomass in 2015, split between humans, livestock and wild animals.
 This data is sourced from the same study by Yinon Bar-On, Rob Phillips and Ron Milo (2018) that we used before.14 Each icon is equivalent to approximately one million tonnes of carbon.
 This figure includes both terrestrial and marine wild mammals, meaning its share rises from 2% that we saw above (which was limited to land mammals) to 4% of all mammals.

 The dominance of humans is clear.
 Human biomass alone is almost ten times greater than wild mammals.
 The same applies to the cows we raise: cattle weigh almost ten times as much as all wild mammals combined.
 The biomass of all of the world’s wild mammals is about the same as our sheep.